 Bahá’u’lláh writes:

-“In every age and century, the purpose of the Prophets of God and their chosen ones hath been no other but to affirm the spiritual significance of the terms ‘life’, ‘resurrection’, and ‘judgment’ … Wert thou to attain to but a dewdrop of the crystal waters of divine knowledge, thou wouldst readily realize that true life is not the life of the flesh but the life of the spirit.
+“In every age and century, the purpose of the Prophets of God and their chosen ones hath been no other but to affirm the spiritual significance of the terms ‘life’, ‘resurrection’, and ‘judgement’ … Wert thou to attain to but a dewdrop of the crystal waters of divine knowledge, thou wouldst readily realize that true life is not the life of the flesh but the life of the spirit.
 For the life of the flesh is common to both men and animals, whereas the life of the spirit is possessed only by the pure in heart who have quaffed from the ocean of faith and partaken of the fruit of certitude.
 This life knoweth no death, and this existence is crowned by immortality.
-Even as it hath been said: He who is a true believer liveth both in this world and in the world to come.’
+Even as it hath been said: ‘He who is a true believer liveth both in this world and in the world to come.’
 If by ‘life’ be meant this earthly life, it is evident that death must needs overtake it.”
 (30)

 According to Bahá’u’lláh’s teachings, resurrection is the birth of the individual into spiritual life.
 It comes through the gift of the Holy Spirit bestowed upon man by Christ and the other Messengers of God in whatever age they may appear.
 The grave from which the individual